 - 7:00 – Es ist 7 Uhr.

-“You hussies are gonna get up at oh four hundred tomorrow and gimme 50 right away, your infinitely small wangs touching the ground every single time because that’s the closest you’ll ever get to a bang.”
+“You hussies are gonna get up at oh four hundred tomorrow and gimme 50 right away.

-The German news speak is fine in daily life and people do use it… although there is a strong tendency to drop the Uhr entirely and just say the numbers
+Anyway, people do use news speak in daily life and there’s actually a strong tendency to drop the Uhr entirely and just say the numbers…

-Dropping Uhr doesn’t work for the full hours though.
+Just note that dropping Uhr doesn’t work for the full hours.

 - 19:00 – Es ist 19. is wrong!